Inner-Heaven/libzetta-rs/README.md

 > libzetta-rs is a stable interface for programmatic administration of ZFS

 ## Installation

 Not yet.
-It won't destroy your pool, but API might change any moment.
+It won't break your pool or kill your brother, but API might change.
 Wait until 1.0.0.
 I have a pretty decent roadmap to 1.0.0.

 ## Usage

-Public API for `zpool` interface is almost at the point where I'm going to stabilize it, but until I start work on `zfs` portion I don't want to call it stable.
+Public API for `zpool` stable.
+Public API for `zfs` might change after I actually get to use it in other projects.
+Consult the documention on usage.

 ### FreeBSD

-This library mostly focused on FreeBSD support.
+This library focused on FreeBSD support.
 This should work on any FreeBSD version since 9.2.
-However, I have no intention on supporting legacy versions.
+No intention on supporting legacy versions.
 Supported versions:
- - 11.3
- - 12.0
+ - 12.1

 ### Linux

-Right now it definitely works with `0.7.13` and entire `0.7.x` branch.
-However, only latest version used for tests.
+Right now it verified works with `0.7.13` and entire `0.7.x` branch.

 ## How it works

-ZFS doesn't have stable API at all.
-There is `libzfs_core` which supposed to be it, but it really isn't.
-While `libzfs_core` is somewhat stable `libnvpair` used in it isn't and `libnv` isn't available on Linux.
-I might embed portable `libnv`.
-Now the tricky part — `libzfs_core` is just for zfs, there is not `libzpool_core` which means you either have to rely on unstable (in terms of API) `libzpool` or use `zpool(8)`.
-I decided to use `zpool(8)` because that's a recommended way of doing it.
+ZFS doesn't have stable API at all.`libzfs_core`(`lzc`) fills some gaps, but not entirely.
+While `lzc` provides stable APi to some features of zfs, there is no such thing for zpool.
+This library resorts to `zfs(8)` and `zpool(8)` where `lzc` falls shorts.

 ## Running tests

 Note that integration tests do a lot of zpool and zfs operations on live system.
-I recommend spin up a VM and use `run_tests.sh` to run integration tests in side that VM.
+I recommend spin up a VM and use `run_tests.sh` to run integration tests inside.
 Tests also take a lot of disk space because each vdev is at least 64mb file.

 ## Current feature status